-- 3.1 General.
-All information necessary to remain on the Rally Route is provided in these General Instructions and the Numbered Route Instructions.
+3.1 General.
+All information necessary to remain on the Rally Route is provided in the applicable state vehicle code, these General Instructions and the Numbered Route Instructions (including any Supplemental Instructions).
 Any departure from the Rally Route exposes the participants to potential penalties.
-The first priority for participants must always be to remain on course. - 3.2 Eligible signs.
-All signs referenced in the Numbered Route Instructions and Default Route Instructions are non-temporary signs.
-When a Numbered Route Instruction or Default Route Instruction refers to a sign, the front of the sign may be perpendicular to, parallel to, or at any angle in between, the Rally Route.
+The first priority for participants is to always remain on course.

+3.2 Eligible signs.
+All signs referenced in the Numbered Route Instructions, Supplemental Instructions, and Default Route Instructions (Instructions) are non-temporary signs.
+When an Instruction refers to a sign, the front of the sign may be perpendicular to, parallel to, or at any angle in between, the Rally Route.
 Therefore, participants may need to look to the side to see a referenced sign, but will never have to look behind or backwards to see a sign used on the rally.
-Additionally, recognition of STOP and YIELD signs, from the rear, is required for the purpose of determining "protection" only (see APPENDIX A). - 3.2.1 Signs referenced in the Numbered Route Instructions will be exact with respect to spelling, punctuation, detail and shape of symbols as graphically reasonable. - 3.2.2 All or any prominent part of a sign may be quoted; however no intervening words, letters, numerals or symbols will be skipped, split, combined or reordered.
+Additionally, recognition of STOP and YIELD signs, from the rear, is required for the purpose of determining "protection" only (see APPENDIX A).

+3.2.1 Signs referenced in the Instructions will be exact with respect to spelling, punctuation, detail and shape of symbols as graphically reasonable.

+3.2.2 All or any prominent part of a sign may be quoted; however no intervening words, letters, numerals or symbols will be skipped, split, combined or reordered.
 Hyphens and dashes are integral parts of words, letters, and numerals.
-A sign is read left to right, top to bottom, or in the sequence presented on the sign. - 3.3 Eligible routes.
-All roads used on the rally are paved, public, through roads.
-All other roads, driveways, and parking lot entrances are considered NOT TO EXIST and must not be counted or considered when executing the Numbered Route Instructions or applying Default Route Instructions.
-At any intersection, the route upon which you arrive is not an eligible departure route unless you are instructed to execute a U turn.
+A sign is read left to right, top to bottom, or in the sequence presented on the sign.

+3.3 Eligible routes.
+The Rally Route only uses roads that are paved, public, through roads.
+(The use of the word "road" is generic and refers to any paved, public through way, without regard to whether it is named a road, street, boulevard, highway, etc.) All other roads, driveways, and parking lot entrances are considered NOT TO EXIST and must not be counted or considered when executing the Instructions.
+The route upon which you arrive at an intersection is not an eligible departure route unless you are instructed to execute a U turn.